williammunozr/aws-certifications-notes/aws-sa/EMR.md

 Different storage types such as plain text, RCFile, HBase, ORC, and others.

+## PIG

+### What is PIG?

+Apache PIG is a platform for analyzing large data sets that consists of a high-level language for expressing data analysis programs, coupled with infrastructure for evaluating these programs.
+The salient property of PIG programs is that their structure is amenable to substantial parallelization, which in turns enables them to handle very large data sets.

+### How Does It Work?

+It is an abstraction of Map Reduce which integrates with the lower level Java API which means parallel processing is easily achieved.

+### Storage

+Different storage types such as plain text, RCFile, HBase, ORC, and others.

 ## Resources

 - [ETL on Amazon EMR Workshop](https://catalog.us-east-1.prod.workshops.aws/workshops/c86bd131-f6bf-4e8f-b798-58fd450d3c44/en-US)